SharpEconomy/AMM/README.md

 - `python manage.py start_scheduler` – run the scheduler alone.

-The dashboard is available at `/` and Django admin at `/admin/`.
+The dashboard is available at `/` and provides a single-page interface for all features.
 Bitmart and Coinstore prices may show as `N/A` if their APIs are unreachable.

+## Authentication

+Only team members may access the dashboard.
+Authentication uses a team-wide OTP secret (``OTP_SECRET``) compatible with the **Microsoft Authenticator** app.
+On first visit enter your name, email and the current 6‑digit code.
+After logging in, the app stores the name and email in ``localStorage`` so subsequent visits automatically authenticate.

 ## Deploying to Render